Fellows Curatorial Fellowship for American Curators

 International Deadline: Ongoing – Etant donnés offers grants to American curators wishing to conduct research on the French art scene.
 These grants are intended to expand the opportunities of American curators, to encourage in-depth explorations of French cultural resources, and to provide a forum for the exchange of ideas and knowledge among artists, professionals, researchers, and institutions.

 Candidates are encouraged to connect with art professionals and other researchers as well as with institutions, universities, art schools, or private and public archives in preparation for future exhibitions or collaborations.

 Maximum grant amount for each Curatorial Fellowship: $3,000.

 - Be U.S. citizens or legal residents of the United States for at least 5 years;

 - Be affiliated with institutions or a freelance curator working in the field of contemporary art;

 - Have a minimum of 3 years of research or provide evidence of significant professional practice;

-If needed, the Cultural services of the French Embassy in collaboration with Institut Français can facilitate the research by providing tailored advice, facilitating access to resources, and contacts with the right professional networks in France.
+If needed, Villa Albertine, in collaboration with the Institut Français – Paris can facilitate the research by providing tailored advice, access to resources, and contacts with the right professional networks in France.